firebase/firebase-ios-sdk/GoogleUtilities/AppDelegateSwizzler/README.md

 To start using the app delegate swizzler to intercept app delegate methods do the following:

 The following assumes that you are an SDK that ships using Cocoapods and need to react to one of the app delegate methods listed above.

 1. Add a dependency to the app delegate swizzler - `GoogleUtilities/AppDelegateSwizzler:~> 5.2`.
+We
-We follow Semantic Versioning.
+follow Semantic Versioning.

 2. Create an interceptor class that implements the `UIApplicationDelegate` and implements the methods you want to intercept.
-Note: `GULAppDelegateSwizzler` For eg.
+For eg.

 MYAppDelegateInterceptor.h